scalar-labs/scalardb/docs/api-guide.md

         try {
           transaction.rollback();
         } catch (RollbackException ex) {
           // Rolling back the transaction failed.
+As the transaction should eventually recover, you
-You can log it here }
+          // don't need to do anything further.
+You can simply log the occurrence here }

         // You can handle the exception here, according to your application requirements